BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-03-05-hunting-webpack-performances.md

 ```

 As expected, it's not great!
-But at least I'm starting to get a sense of who the culprits are.
+But at least I'm starting to get who the culprits are.
-I observe that for 2222 Javascript modules, webpack takes 2mins **but** for only 95 Sass files, it takes 1min43.
+We can see that for 2222 Javascript modules takes up 2mins **but** for only 95 Sass files 1min43 🤣.

 <iframe src="https://giphy.com/embed/PjNx7g5jtLyJtvDohb" width="480" height="218" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>